open-power/snap/README.md

 For more information, see the [Simulation README](hardware/sim/README.md).

 ## Deployment (Step3)
-Deployment is on a Power or OpenPower server with an FPGA card plugged.
+Deployment is on a **Power** or **OpenPower server** with an **FPGA card** plugged.
 See examples of [supported deployment configurations](./doc#p8-deployment-environment-ibm-server-examples-supporting-capi-snap-).

-This code uses libcxl to access the CAPI hardware.
+This code uses **libcxl** to access the CAPI hardware.
 Install it with the package manager of your Linux distribution, e.g.
 `sudo apt-get install libcxl-dev` for Ubuntu.
 For more information, please see https://github.com/ibm-capi/libcxl

-SNAP uses the generic tools to update CAPI card FPGA bitstreams from https://github.com/ibm-capi/capi-utils
+SNAP uses the generic tools (_capi-flash-script_) to upload FPGA code/bitstreams into the CAPI FPGA cards from https://github.com/ibm-capi/capi-utils.
+This tool can be used ONLY if a CAPI image has been already put once in the FPGA.
+If not, please follow guidances [here](https://github.com/open-power/snap/blob/master/hardware/doc/Bitstream_flashing.md#initial-programming-of-a-blank-or-bricked-card) or ask help from [CAPI support](https://developer.ibm.com/answers/smartspace/capi-snap/index.html).

 # 4. Contributing
 This is an open-source project.
 We greatly appreciate your contributions and collaboration.